avishek-sen-gupta/cobol-rekt/README.md

 - Support for namespaces to allow unique addressing of (possibly same) graphs
 - Exporting ASTs, CFGs, and record dependencies to GraphML format
 - Exporting data structure layout to JSON
+- **ALPHA:** Support for building Glossary of Variables from data structures
+- **ALPHA:** Support for extracting Capability Graph from paragraphs of a program

 Cobol-REKT is more of a library of useful things intended to be embedded in more formal reverse engineering workflows/pipelines, rather than being a standalone tool (though you can certainly use it as such).
 Many of the higher-level wrappers are merely sensible defaults; you are encouraged to modify them to suit your needs.